 Galop

-Galop are a LGBT+ anti-abuse charity, providing support to LGBT+ people who have experienced abuse and violence.
-They provide helplines, advocacy, online support communities, and dedicated services for LGBT+ children and young people.
+Galop are a LGBTQIA+ anti-abuse charity, providing support to LGBTQIA+ people who have experienced abuse and violence.
+They provide helplines, advocacy, online support communities, and dedicated services for LGBTQIA+ children and young people.

 HappyMaps